cesareferrari/newsletter/react/20190915-react-state.md

 ## React components and state
-How to define components in React
+A quick discussion of state and components in React

 React is a way to manage state in a complex application.
 Today's web applications tend to become very complex very fast.